buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Requirements:** Create Magic Items 2, Speed

-When making multiple attacks (2 Actions), the wielder of a Speed **weapon** can make an additional attack with the weapon without using Action.
+When making multiple attacks (2 Actions), the wielder of a Speed **weapon** can make an additional attack with the weapon without using an Action.
 The additional attack does not have the penalties for multiple attacks.
 This ability does not stack with similar spells or effects.

 ### Arcane Fan